 Do you want to print waterproof, airtight parts?
 This was the question that German Martin asked me in the podcast La Tecnología para Todos (Technology for Everyone, in Spanish), in the section about 3D printing that we have in Bitfab.

 As I spent some time thinking and writing my answer, I realized that the tips we gave him could be useful for many other people, so I’m going to compile them here in a little article.

 6 tips!
-I didn’t know that so many things could be done to improve the waterproofing of parts!
+I didn’t know that so many things could be done to improve the waterproofing of your parts!

 What tips would you give for printing 3D waterproof parts?